nebari-dev/nebari-docs/docs/docs/tutorials/dask-nebari-setup.md

 :::note Recommendation
-Wrapping the dask-gateway in a context manager (code below), is a great way to avoid having to write a ton of boilerplate, though it comes with an added benefit which ensures the cluster is fully shutdown once the task is complete.
+Wrapping the dask-gateway in a context manager (code below), is a great way to avoid having to write a ton of boilerplate, and comes with an added benefit that it ensures the cluster is fully shutdown once the task is complete.

 <details>
 <summary> Click to view sample code: Dask context manager configuration </summary>